What is the Deadly Kissing Bug?

 Also referred to as American trypanosomiasis, Chagas disease is an inflammatory, infectious disease caused by the parasite Trypanosoma cruzi, which can be present in kissing bugs.
 It’s common in South America, Central America and Mexico.
 According to the Mayo Clinic, if Chagas disease is left untreated, it can cause serious heart and digestive problems.
 Here’s how to get rid of annoying ants.

 Where are Kissing Bugs Found?

-According to the CDC, they “can live indoors, in cracks and holes of substandard housing, or in a variety of outdoor settings including the following:
+According to the CDC, kissing bugs can live indoors, in cracks and holes of substandard housing, or in a variety of outdoor settings, including: